Copyright Derek O'Reilly, Dundalk Institute of Technology (DkIT), Dundalk, Co. Louth, Ireland.

 In order to use <Redirect>, we must import Redirect from 'react-router-dom'.

-As a result of some action in the component - such as hitting a cancel button so as to exit this component and go back to the previous component - the this.state.redirectToSomePage could be set to true.
+As a result of some action in the component - such as hitting a cancel button so as to exit this component and go back to the previous component - the redirectToSomePage could be set to true.
 The render() method will now redirect.

 React <Router> only adds the routing props to its child <Route> components.
 Any components within the child routes will not have the routing props.
 For example, a row component within a table component will not have access to the routing props.